 A business proposal letter isn’t required when sending a full proposal.
 However, it has many benefits, and you should strongly consider it.
 Salespeople write business proposal letters for these reasons:

 Your business proposal letter is an effective lead nurturing tool and is your business proposal’s first impression.
 It sets the tone for what’s to come and gets the prospect excited about reading your plan to help them actualize their desires and goals.
 To do this effectively, it must first and foremost focus on the prospect.
 Accolades and rewards aside, your business must take the backseat here.
-Use this single page to show the prospect you know exactly how to help.
+Use this single page to show the prospect you know exactly how to help and get them to read on.